alankrantas/alankrantas/notes/investigations.md

 ## Who Owns Tibbo Technology Inc.?

-The IoT company, **Tibbo Technology Inc.**, has its headquarter and factories in New Taipei City, Taiwan.
+The IoT company, **Tibbo Technology Inc.**, has its headquarter in New Taipei City, Taiwan, and has factories in other locations in Taiwan as well.

-However many important members of this company and **Tibbo Systems** (a closely related company) are clearly Russians:
+However many important members of this company and **Tibbo Systems** (a closely related organization) are clearly Russians:

-- Dmitry Slepov - Managing Director and Co-Founder (from St. Petersburg, who owns ~74% shares of the branch registered in Taiwan named "集博股份有限公司")
+- Dmitry Slepov - Managing Director and Co-Founder (from St. Petersburg, who owns ~74% shares of the Taiwanese branch named "集博股份有限公司")
 - Victor Polyakov - CEO
 - Mikhail Kim - CTO
 - Olga Micallef - Commercial Director